agsb/f2u/README.md

 the DEC PDP-11 was the most important tool for creation of Internet, UNIX, language C and language Forth.

-For comparation, in 1979, the Von Newman architeture PDP-11, Programmed Data Processor, was eight 16-bit registers, (including one stack pointer R6, and one program counter R7), memory mapped devices, but with a Von Newman unifed memory addressing. <http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf>.
+For comparation, in 1979, the Von Newman architeture [PDP-11](http://bitsavers.trailing-edge.com/pdf/dec/pdp11/handbooks/PDP11_Handbook1979.pdf), Programmed Data Processor, was eight 16-bit registers, (including one stack pointer R6, and one program counter R7), memory mapped devices, but with a Von Newman unifed memory addressing. .

 The PDP-11 had successful implementations of Forth, by Charles H. Moore reported in [1974](https://library.nrao.edu/public/memos/comp/CDIR_17.pdf), and a Fig-Forth by John S. James in [1980](http://www.forth.org/fig-forth/fig-forth_PDP-11.pdf).

 ## the 1130

-Charles H. Moore creates Forth in a IBM-1130, back [1968](https://github.com/monsonite/1968-FORTH), and "The IBM 1130 was a fairly simple 16-bit computer, with a load-store architecture, a single accumulator and three index registers X1, X2, X3, stored at locations 01, 02, 03 in the core memory."
+Charles H. Moore also creates Forth in a IBM-1130, back [1968](https://github.com/monsonite/1968-FORTH), and "The IBM 1130 was a fairly simple 16-bit computer, with a load-store architecture, a single accumulator and three index registers X1, X2, X3, stored at locations 01, 02, 03 in the core memory."

+## More Docs ?

+please follow to the [docs](https://github.com/agsb/f2u/tree/main/docs) diretory

 ## ForthS